-Frank Gehry is a Canadian American architect based in Los Angeles, America.
-He is widely known for his buildings designed on contemporary architecture of modern movement including Guggenheim Museum, Bilbao, Spain; Walt Disney Concert Hall, Los Angeles; Museum of Pop Culture, Seattle and others.
+Frank Gehry is a Canadian-American architect based in Los Angeles, America.
+He is widely known for his buildings designed on contemporary architecture of modern movement including the Guggenheim Museum, Bilbao, Spain; Walt Disney Concert Hall, Los Angeles; Museum of Pop Culture, Seattle and others.
 He won the Pritzker Prize for Architecture in 1989.

-He served in US Army briefly after finishing his college.
-He started studying urban planning from the Harvard Graduate School of Design, Cambridge.
+He served in the US Army briefly after finishing college.
+He started studying urban planning at the Harvard Graduate School of Design, Cambridge.
 He did not complete his studies there and left the course displeased.

 Frank Gehry went back to Los Angeles and joined the office of Austrian architect Victor David Gruen.
-During 1961, he travelled to Paris and joined the architect Andre Remondet.
-During 1962, he established his own architectural studio in Los Angeles that became known as Frank Gehry and Associates in year 1967.
+In 1961, he travelled to Paris and joined the architect Andre Remondet.
+In 1962, he established his own architectural studio in Los Angeles that became known as Frank Gehry and Associates in the year 1967.
 Later in 2001, Gehry Partners came into being.

-Frank Gehry was involved in many residential, commercial and mixed use architecture.
+Frank Gehry was involved in many residential, commercial and mixed-use architecture.
 He designed his own house in Santa Monica, California.
-He also designed the commercial plaza Santa Monica Place in 1980 and residential project Norton House, Venice, California in 1984.
+He also designed the commercial plaza Santa Monica Place in 1980 and the residential project Norton House, Venice, California in 1984.

 His other projects are Cabrillo Marine Aquarium, San Pedro; Binoculars Building or Chiat/Day Building, Venice, Los Angeles; California Aerospace Museum in the California Museum of Science and Industry, Los Angeles.